c-blake/nimp/README.md

 the automated fix up style here means `nimp` users need not rely on any real approval from *anyone*..neither `nimble` nor dependency maintainers.
 If you are a package-user who cannot persuade a package-maintainer to fix up an origin repo then I am happy to take PRs for `%` fix-up scripts.
+Also, for the 85% that do not install binary executables, the install action is really just git clone.
+I did test `nimp dump req` on the entire Nimbleverse and it also worked fine and produced a nice dependency graph for me.

 At present there seems little need for `==` or `<` version requirements -- the only time multiple installed versions become needed.
 Earlier versions of Nim